trychlos/pwix-modal/README.md

     Returns the specfied button as a jQuery object for the specified opened modal, defaulting to the topmost one.

     Not relevant when a particular footer has been specified.

-- `Modal.knownButtons()`

-    Returns an array which contains the buttons known by `Modal`.

-    This function is obsoleted as of v 1.6.0, will be removed on 2.0.
-It is enough to get `Object.keys( Modal.C.Button )` array.

 - `Modal.setButtons( buttons [, id ] )`